 At Children’s Hospital of Wisconsin, recent treatment advances have greatly increased our success in helping kids manage PH symptoms.
-Learn about our Pulmonary Hypertension Program.
+Learn about our nationally accredited Pulmonary Hypertension Program.

 Pulmonary hypertension can happen to children at any age, and sometimes the reasons they develop pulmonary hypertension aren't always clear.
 Certain conditions can make a child more likely to develop pulmonary hypertension, including lung disease of prematurity (also known as bronchopulmonary dysplasia), diaphragmatic hernia, chronic lung disease, certain types of unrepaired congenital heart disease and heart failure.
 Pulmonary hypertension also can be unrelated to any other disease, and this is known as "idiopathic pulmonary hypertension."

 Pulmonary hypertension in children older than newborn infants is considered rare.
 In many patients, it can get worse over time, leading to heart failure.
 However, in the last 10 years, there have been great advances in the understanding of pulmonary hypertension and success in new ways to treat and manage it.
 At Children's Hospital of Wisconsin, we've focused our resources so we can use the latest treatments and an individual approach to treat this disease.

 How do I know if my child has pulmonary hypertension?

 Many of our patients are referred to us by their primary care doctor.
 Patients can have many nonspecific symptoms such as:

 - Babies who have difficulty eating or fail to gain weight

 - Older children who feel short of breath with activity, weakness, chest pain or have fainting spells